5 things to know about how GPS trackers actually work

 2. Ground Control

 Ground control monitors and tracks satellite signals at all times to make sure everything is functioning properly through a network of monitoring and control stations.
-This network of stations makes sure the network of satellites is orbiting properly and transmitting signals all day.
+This network of stations makes sure the satellites are orbiting properly and transmitting signals all day.

 The ground control stations also analyze satellite data and transmit any necessary corrections back to the satellites, which then incorporate these corrections into the signals they broadcast.
 This continuous process of monitoring and adjusting guarantees that the information provided to GPS receivers remains accurate and reliable.